Common Gynecologic Concerns for People Living with HIV

 Table of Contents

 For people living with HIV, there are many aspects to staying healthy.
 Part of taking care of your whole body is caring for your genital and reproductive health.
-For anyone with a vagina, cervix, uterus, and/or ovaries, this means getting regular gynecologic care from a health care provider.
+For anyone with a vagina, cervix, uterus, and/or ovaries, this means getting regular gynecologic care from a healthcare provider.
 Gynecologic (GYN) care means screening for and treating issues affecting the internal genital and reproductive organs.

-For people of all gender identities, preventive care and health screenings ought to be based on the sexual and reproductive organs.
+For people of all gender identities, preventive care and health screenings ought to be based on their sexual and reproductive organs.
 This fact sheet will focus on GYN concerns commonly experienced by people with a vagina, cervix, uterus, and/or ovaries.
 For more information on what to expect at a GYN visit when you are living with HIV, please see our fact sheet Gynecologic Care and HIV: What to Expect and Preparing for Appointments.

 Some (though not all) GYN conditions are more common, more serious, and/or more difficult to treat in people living with HIV than in those who are not living with HIV.
 If left untreated, some GYN infections can develop into more serious conditions, such as pelvic inflammatory disease (PID) or cervical cancer.